 15-Leg Progressive Jackpot

-In 2016, an unnamed sports bettor struck gold by winning the progressive jackpot on a 15-leg basketball parlay at William Hill sportsbooks in Las Vegas.
+Despite the bet being placed way back in 2016, it would feel wrong to not include this hall of fame nominee parlay bet.
+An unnamed sports bettor struck gold by winning the progressive jackpot on a 15-leg basketball parlay at William Hill sportsbook in Las Vegas.
 A progressive jackpot means the total pot rolls over until someone wins, then the total pot gets reset.

 This lucky winner took home $305,375 on a $5 bet.
 The bet included college basketball teams such as: Mississippi State, Stanford, Texas, Gonzaga, Utah, Purdue, Vanderbilt, Middle Tennessee, California, Arkansas, Ohio State, and Wisconsin on both Saturday and Sunday.
-On that same Saturday s/he survived a major scare with Golden State Warriors, who needed a late foul and overtime to cover against Oklahoma City.
+On that same Saturday, they survived a major scare with the Golden State Warriors, who needed a late foul and overtime to cover against Oklahoma City.